ianrae/twixt/README.md

 	  }

-Field names should match the corresponding model fields (although there are ways around this).
+Field names should match the corresponding model fields (although there are ways around this - <a href="#see user-content-custom-data-copying">Custom Data Copying</a>).

 ###Rendering a Form view

-Let's looks at a controller's typical edit action:
+Let's look at a controller's typical edit action:

       User user = User.find().getById(id); //get model
       UserTwixt twixt = new UserTwixt();   //create twixt